PDC-support/benchmarks-procurement/benchmarks/GROMACS/aqp_ensemble/readme.md

 The benchmark can be run on any amount of resources which satisfies the following minimum performance constraints:
-- On phase 1, the performance per replica should not be lower than 80 ns/day
+- On phase 1, the performance per replica must not be lower than 80 ns/day
-- On phase 2, the performance per replica should not be lower than 200 ns/day
+- On phase 2, the performance per replica must not be lower than 200 ns/day

-It is not necessary to fully populate the nodes if it gives superior performance, but this should be clearly explained in the benchmark report.
+It is not necessary to fully populate the nodes if it gives superior performance, but this must be clearly explained in the benchmark report.

 Vendors may make a free choice of the number of PME nodes that can